LuanMSouza/Sistema-Local-de-Pedidos/README.md

 ## 📌 Notes

 - CSS was written inline **intentionally**, for easier editing and portability.
-- All orders are saved locally in the `testes` folder.
+- All orders are saved locally in the `Notas` folder.

 ---